Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 In the Exchange admin center, go to Recipients > Migration.
 Verify that the batch is displayed in the migration dashboard.
 If the migration completed successfully, the status is Synced.

-If this task fails, check the associated Mailbox status reports for specific errors, and double-check that your migration file has the correct Office 365 email address in the EmailAddress column.
+If this task fails, check the associated Mailbox status reports for specific errors, and double-check that your migration file has the correct Microsoft 365 or Office 365 email address in the EmailAddress column.

-Verify a successful mailbox migration to Office 365
+Verify a successful mailbox migration to Microsoft 365 or Office 365

 Ask your migrated users to complete the following tasks:

-Go to the Office 365 sign-in page, and sign in with your username and temporary password.
+Go to the Microsoft 365 or Office 365 sign-in page and sign in with your username and temporary password.

 Update your password, and set your time zone.
 It's important that you select the correct time zone to make sure your calendar and email settings are correct.

-When Outlook Web App opens, send an email message to another Office 365 user to verify that you can send email.
+When Outlook on the web (formerly known as Outlook Web App) opens, send an email message to another Microsoft 365 or Office 365 user to verify that you can send email.

 Choose Outlook, and check that your email messages and folders are all there.